Tourisme urbain

 RESEARCH

-UNWTO-WTCF City Tourism Performance Research
+UN Tourism-WTCF City Tourism Performance Research

-The UNWTO/WTCF City Tourism Performance Research brings forward an analysis and evaluation of success stories in urban destinations.
+The UN Tourism/WTCF City Tourism Performance Research brings forward an analysis and evaluation of success stories in urban destinations.
 The results were collected by experts who applied the methodology created for the initiative through the realization of field visits and interviews of local tourism authorities and the main stakeholders.
 The publication based on case studies from 15 cities, provides in-depth understanding of each individual city and has the objective to enable other cities to learn from the progress they have achieved in order to enhance their performance, competitiveness and sustainability.

 ‘Overtourism’? – Understanding and Managing Urban Tourism Growth beyond Perceptions